dougyoung/reservations/README.md

 ## Next steps

-There are many more things I would like to do to improve this service further.
-They are, in no particular order:
+This repository represents a first iteration of such a service, and as such there are many more things I would like to do to improve it and expand upon it and prepare it for production readiness.
+These features are, in no particular
+order:

 1. Better authentication for clients
     1. Perhaps token-based authentication.